nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 Within Chart Lab each of the following items are included:

-* Source – switch between data sources: random and ATSD
+* Source – switch between data sources: Random and ATSD
-* Widget – append a sample widget to the current configuration
+* Widget – append a sample widget to the current desired configuration
-* Run - apply and view a portal based on current configuration
+* Run - apply and view a portal based on current desired configuration
 * Save – save current configuration under a new revision in the current directory
 * Clone – save current configuration in a new directory
 * Editor - toggle configuration editor